 The Wizard eventually broke out of jail and created a pair of gloves (dubbed as the "Wonder Gloves") that would enhance his powers, yet again, he was defeated (even though the four were without Sue).
 Wizard then came up with another set of gloves, this time with the ability to mimic the Fantastic Four's powers.
 Although these gloves were powerful, he was unprepared for Sue's replacement, Crystal, and was defeated.
 Other than that, the Wizard rarely ever worked outside the Frightful Four.
 He has recently been seen working with The Hood.

 The Wizard was recruited at an unspecified time into the Intelligencia by the Leader.
 Along with other great, yet underrated minds they were able to recreate the Library of Alexandria by stealing knowledge from the Eternals, the Wakandans and the Atlanteans.
-But they were all betrayed by Doctor Doom and the knowledge taken by him.
+But they were all betrayed by Doctor Doom and the knowledge taken by him for his own use.

-The team reformed much later and has formulated a plan to capture the eight greatest genius of Earth who could possible stop them.
+The team reformed much later and has formulated a plan to capture the eight greatest genius of Earth who could possibly stop them.
 With a new Frightful Four, the Wizard was able to capture one of them, his long time rival, Mr. Fantastic.
 He defeated Mr. Fantastic so badly, that many fans complained about the fact that Wizard caused Mr. Fantastic to lose control of his bodily functions.
 This fight and abduction took place in Hulk #19 (March 2010).
 If ever Wizard got his revenge against Reed Richards for all of the defeats that his Frightful Four suffered at the hands of the Fantastic Four through the years, it surely was in Hulk #19.
 With nearly all eight captured, they began their plans to take over the United States and destroy the Hulk once and for all.
 The plan failed, and the Leader and MODOK were depowered.
 The remaining Intelligencia escaped.